GriceTurrble/recipes.riceprower.com/_recipes/kansas_city_ribs.md

 footnotes:
   - You can store any excess spice mix in an airtight container for up to 6 months in a cool, dark place.
 ---

-A great spice rub pairs with slow-baked ribs that you can make any time.